Looking for inspiration? Then you’ll love this massive list of the most beautiful places in Canada!

 Victoria, British Columbia

-Victoria, located on Vancouver Island in the province of British Columbia, is a must-visit when considering where to go in Canada.
+Whether you’re going on a Vancouver Island road trip or visiting the province of British Columbia, Victoria is a must-visit when considering where to go in Canada.

 Victoria might be the capital of British Columbia; however, don’t expect the same as you might of other bigger capital cities around the world.